Photodissociation of aliphatic PAH derivatives under relevant astrophysical conditions: Methods

 As stated previously, our setup contains many diagnostics to check the stability of the experimental conditions.
 In particular, the spatial overlap between the VUV beam and the ion cloud has to be, as much as possible, similar between different measurements.
-We optimize this overlap by finding the maximum fragment production of Pyr$^+$ while moving the VUV beam position.
-The VUV beam position is observed thanks to a screen imaged by a camera (see Fig.~\ref{app:fig_VUV_calib} in Appendix).
-This allows us to control the beam pointing and to reproduce it within $\sim 100~\mu$m accuracy.
-The decrease of the parent peak intensity toward zero at long irradiation time suggests that the entire ion cloud can be reached by VUV photons.
-In these conditions, we can consider that the experimental VUV absorption rate is $k_\mathrm{abs}^\mathrm{exp} = \sigma_\mathrm{abs} \phi_0$, where $\sigma _\mathrm{abs}$ is the photo-absorption cross section and $\phi_0$ is the VUV flux.
-Since experimental photo-absorption cross sections are not available for the studied species, we use theoretical values (see Appendix \ref{app:sigma_PAHs}).
-Using the estimated VUV photon flux, we can then evaluate that $k_\mathrm{abs}^\mathrm{exp}$ equals to few $10^{-3}$s$^{-1}$.
-This means that the mean timescale between the absorption of two VUV photons is a few hundred seconds.
+We optimized this overlap by finding the maximum fragment production of Pyr$^+$ while moving the VUV beam position.
+The VUV beam position was observed thanks to a screen imaged by a camera (see Fig.~\ref{app:fig_VUV_calib} in the appendix).
+This allowed us to control the beam pointing and to reproduce it within a $\sim 100~\mu$m accuracy.
+The decrease in the parent peak intensity toward zero at long irradiation times suggests that the entire ion cloud can be reached by VUV photons.
+In these conditions, we can consider that the experimental VUV absorption rate is $k_\mathrm{abs}^\mathrm{exp} = \sigma_\mathrm{abs} \phi_0$, where $\sigma _\mathrm{abs}$ is the photoabsorption cross section and $\phi_0$ is the VUV flux.
+Since experimental photoabsorption cross sections are not available for the studied species, we used theoretical values (see Appendix \ref{app:sigma_PAHs}).
+Using the estimated VUV photon flux, we could then evaluate that $k_\mathrm{abs}^\mathrm{exp}$ equals to few $10^{-3}$s$^{-1}$.
+This indicates that the mean timescale between the absorption of two VUV photons is a few hundred seconds.
 This time is enough for the excited ions to relax radiatively between the sequential absorption of two VUV photons.
 Numerical simulations show that a Cor$^+$ excited by a $\sim$10\,eV photon, if not dissociating, would relax most of its internal energy in less than 5\,s \citep{joblin2020}.
 We are therefore able to experimentally simulate the VUV photoprocessing of PAHs in a cold and collisionless environment, which makes our conditions close to those found in PDRs.
-We note that the observed sequential fragmentation cascades are bounded by our experimental conditions, i.e. the VUV photon flux ($\sim 10^{13}$\,photon~s$^{-1}$~cm$^{-2}$) and the total irradiation time ($\sim 1000$\,s).
+The observed sequential fragmentation cascades are bounded by our experimental conditions given by the VUV photon flux ($\sim 10^{13}$\,photon~s$^{-1}$~cm$^{-2}$) and the total irradiation time ($\sim 1000$\,s).
 A higher VUV flux or a longer irradiation time would allow us to access to more generations of daughter fragments.